krasimir/absurdjs.com/pages/client-side-components/definition/index.md

 	});
 	var component = CompClass();

-Every component has a constructor function which is called one you create a new instance of the class.
+Every component has a `constructor` function which is called once you create a new instance of the class.
 Your component may or may not accept arguments.

 ## Local variables and methods